-Let’s remember that just because doctors are available doesn’t mean that boys will consult them.
-A starting point would be to counsel men who attend family planning clinics to learn more about their sons’ needs and advise health administrators on how to best adapt services.
+Let’s remember that the availability of doctors doesn’t automatically mean that boys will consult them.
+A starting point for this issue would be counseling men who attend family planning clinics to learn more about their sons’ needs and advise health administrators on how to best adapt services.
 Progress has to start with an admission of ignorance.
 We cannot assume that backward traditions affect only girls.
 Sometimes, boys are also the losers.